 The principal shall not permit any child to be sent out of the school building during school hours.
 No student under the age of 18 may leave school during school hours without parent/guardian permission or without supervision from school staff.
-Students who are 18 years or older may be allowed to leave school grounds without the accompaniment of a parent up to 3 times in the school year during the active school day as long as the principal/office staff has verbal confirmation from a parent over the phone before student exits.
+Students who are 18 years or older may be allowed to leave school grounds without the accompaniment of a parent/guardian up to three (3) times in the school year during the active school day if the principal/office staff has verbal confirmation from a parent/guardian over the phone before student exits.